 The Great George in Charlottetown (1) is one of the most unique hotels in Canada.
 No two rooms in this historically rich hotel are alike, making each stay a unique adventure.
 The Great George, which was built in 1846 by James H. Down, started out as a shop carrying groceries and other essential items.
 Today, The Great George and all its buildings take up an entire city block—bringing elegance and history to the downtown core.

 “Located on the historic Great George Street, this hotel is the perfect base for exploring the town of Charlottetown,” says Canadian Insider Katherine Foxcroft, product manager with Canadian Train Vacations.
 “All room include breakfast, setting you up nicely for a day of sight-seeing, and then you return to the inviting comfort of your room.”

-Located in the heart of Old Montreal, Hotel Place D'Armes (2) is one of the largest hotels in the city, with 169 luxurious rooms and suites.
+Located in the heart of Old Montreal, Hotel Place D'Armes (2) is one of the largest hotels in the city.
 Comprised of four 19th-century neoclassical buildings, the hotel offers lavish rooms, ample amenities, and unbeatable views of the city.
 Guests rave about the convenient location and how easy it is to travel on foot—both key elements to being a best hotel in Canada.

 If you are looking for unforgettable dining experiences, Hotel Place D'Armes is the spot to be.
 It is one of the Canadian hotels with a very European vibe.

 “Sip cocktails on the rooftop terrace or transport yourself to Paris at the hotels' French bistro–Brasserie 701,” Foxcroft says.